 Government costs

-There’s a slew of government fees and charges that must be considered when calculating the costs of purchasing a property in your state or territory.
-Our calculator can help you identify these charges and fees, which will typically vary based on where you live in Australia.
+There’s a slew of government fees and charges that must be considered when calculating the costs of buying a property in your state or territory.
+Our calculator can help you identify your total government charges and fees, which will typically vary based on where you live in Australia.

 Stamp duty